What animals will you see on a visit to the Zoo during the winter months?

 - Prairie dogs will remain in their habitat.
 They may choose to stay underground in extreme winter conditions but will likely be out regularly throughout the winter.

-- The Northern ground hornbills in Main Valley may be visible when it’s above 40.
+- The Northern ground hornbills , peafowl, and lappet-faced vultures in Main Valley may be visible when it’s above 40.

-- The grizzly bears will be indoors and not viewable until spring as they naturally hibernate and will be spending significant amounts of time in their dens.
+- The grizzly bears will not be viewable until spring while they hibernate off exhibit in their den.

 - The bald eagle will remain visible throughout the winter.